Color theory for Fashion.

 I find it soothing at times, depressing at others.
 That’s just my personal thang!

-I noticed… my Korean stepmom and some of my students from Korea have a slant toward the most lovely oranges, pinks, and yellows….there is a whole story in that color palette that I can’t describe to you easily, but that is very palpable and I feel it so strongly when I’m in its presence.
-It tells a story to me.
+I noticed… my Korean stepmom and some of my students from Korea have a slant toward wearing the most lovely oranges, pinks, and yellows….along with white, and florals…There is a whole story in that color palette that I can’t describe to you easily, but that is very palpable and I feel it so strongly when I’m in its presence.
+It tells a story to me and feel SUPER -FEMININE!

 I also noticed…. that after I had my first baby, I wasn’t able to wear black for a few years.
 It felt too mournful (and believe me, I used to wear a ton of black!)
 It was a strong emotional pull that kept me out of black for some time!